Wednesday, August 27, 2025

 Showering My New Puppy with Love and Other Stuff

 When I found out I was definitely getting a puppy from my chosen breeder's fall litter, I talked about my soon-to-be puppy to anyone who would listen.
-A friend offered to throw me a "puppy shower."
-I immediately replied, "Thank you, but I've been a dog owner for so long, I already have everything I need."
+A good friend suggested she throw me a puppy shower.
+"Wow, thanks," I replied, "But I've been a dog owner for so long I already have everything I need."

 It was true, I did have everything I needed, but I soon realized it just wasn't going to be good enough for the newest member of my family.